The Power to Change (Romans 7:1-25)

 What's more, you can experience a new power in your life.
 You can experience the mighty power that raised him from the dead.
 You can not only be freed from the law.
 You can experience the power to change.

-“Oh, what a miserable person I am!
+"Oh, what a miserable person I am!
 Who will free me from this life that is dominated by sin?
 Thank God!
-The answer is in Jesus Christ our Lord” (Romans 7:24-25).
-There’s no better time than Easter to experience what Jesus has done for us in freeing us from the penalty of sin, the power of sin, and the demands of the law.
+The answer is in Jesus Christ our Lord" (Romans 7:24-25).
+Easter is the perfect time to reflect on how Jesus has freed us from sin and the law.
 Jesus Christ has given us the power to change.

 I want to close with two prayers.
-The first for you if you’d like to enter into this new relationship with God.
-It’s not about becoming religious or beginning to follow a set of laws.
-It’s about admitting to God that you’re a sinner, realizing that Jesus died to free you from the penalty and the power of sin, and asking him to be your forgiver and your leader.
-Let’s close our eyes.
-If you’d like to receive this new life, please pray along with me.
+The first for you if you'd like to enter into this new relationship with God.
+It's not about becoming religious or beginning to follow a set of laws.
+It's about confessing your sins to God, understanding that Jesus died to save you from sin's penalty and power, and inviting Him to be your forgiver and Lord.
+Let's close our eyes.
+If you'd like to receive this new life, please pray along with me.

-If you’ve experienced this power in your life, I wonder if you would join with me in the words that Paul spoke when he was frustrated and discouraged and confused with his life.
-Would you join with me in making this your prayer.
-Let’s read together Romans 7:24-25:
+If you've felt this power in your life, I invite you to join me in the words of Paul during his moments of frustration and confusion.
+Would you join me in making this your prayer?
+Let's read together Romans 7:24-25:

 "Oh, what a miserable person I am!
 Who will free me from this life that is dominated by sin?
 Thank God!
 The answer is in Jesus Christ our Lord" (Romans 7:24-25).
 Thank you, God.
 In Jesus' name, Amen.